 Section 6 Grants: Traditional Grants

-As in the previous two years (FY13, FY14) we have gathered expertise from across TPWD and USFWS to generate a Priority List of Project Topics on taxa which we consider to be in greatest need of attention from the scientific research community.
-These topics often change each year depending on the nature of the conservation need; the taxa we focus on are federally listed or species of greatest conservation need (SGCN) as described in our Texas Conservation Action Plan.
+Projects that TPWD and USFWS would like to see addressed this year can be found here.
+This list is the culmination of examining the scope of conservation needs we find most pressing this year.
+As in previous years, these topics can change yearly depending on the nature of the conservation issues at hand.
+The taxa we focus on are federally listed or species of greatest conservation need (SGCN) as described in our Texas Conservation Action Plan.
 Our intent is always to provide avenues of research both important and narrow enough to address efficiently.
 The fact that there are numerous possibilities suggests only that there are many pressing conservation issues that need attention in Texas.
 The above set of topics above, while extensive, is not exhaustive; projects and taxa not on the list are also eligible for funding consideration in broad areas described below:

 - Research on rare, threatened or endangered species in relation to habitat change and fragmentation, including management and protection on private lands;